elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-media-and-cultural-factors-influence-political-views.md

 url: /learn/education-studies/questions/how-do-media-and-cultural-factors-influence-political-views
 score: -1.0
 related_article1:
-    id: 164934
+    id: 164938
-    title: What ethical considerations should be taken into account during participant recruitment?
+    title: >-
+        What are the main types of advocacy groups and their focus areas?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-ethical-considerations-should-be-taken-into-account-during-participant-recruitment
+    url: /learn/education-studies/questions/what-are-the-main-types-of-advocacy-groups-and-their-focus-areas
 related_article2:
-    id: 164938
+    id: 164936
+    title: >-
-    title: What are the main types of advocacy groups and their focus areas?
+        What are the different types of questions used in surveys, and how can bias be avoided?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-types-of-advocacy-groups-and-their-focus-areas
+    url: /learn/education-studies/questions/what-are-the-different-types-of-questions-used-in-surveys-and-how-can-bias-be-avoided
 related_article3:
     id: 164938
+    title: >-
-    title: What are the main types of advocacy groups and their focus areas?
+        What are the main types of advocacy groups and their focus areas?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-main-types-of-advocacy-groups-and-their-focus-areas
 related_article4:
+    id: 164931
+    title: >-
+        What are the key steps in identifying relevant sources for research articles?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-key-steps-in-identifying-relevant-sources-for-research-articles
+related_article5:
     id: 164942
+    title: >-
-    title: What are the core principles of communism?
+        What are the core principles of communism?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-core-principles-of-communism
-related_article5:
-    id: 164934
-    title: What ethical considerations should be taken into account during participant recruitment?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-ethical-considerations-should-be-taken-into-account-during-participant-recruitment
 ---

 &nbsp;